 Embark on a Pre-Retirement Saving Sprint

-Many parents spend their 40s and 50s multitasking on the saving front, stashing money away for both college and retirement (and often beating themselves up for not doing a great job on either).
+Many parents spend their 40s and 50s multitasking on the saving front, stashing money away for both college for their kids and retirement (and often beating themselves up for not doing a great job on either).
 With college expenses receding in the rearview mirror, your final working years before retirement are an ideal time to give your all to retirement savings.
 Financial planning guru Michael Kitces notes that "the empty nest transition" provides an opportunity for people in their 50s and 60s to avert a looming retirement shortfall.
 He estimates that 15 years of saving 30% of income--no small feat, of course--before retirement can help bring a too-small retirement portfolio back from the brink.

 Build Your Stake in Safe(r) Securities

 Yet even as pre-retirees need to build an adequate cushion in safer securities, it's crucial to not go overboard.
 People in their 50s and 60s still need plenty of stocks, as they likely have 30 or even 40 years ahead of them.
 Thus, they have an ample amount of time to absorb the higher volatility that comes along with stocks in exchange for the potential for higher returns.
-That explains why the Aggressive version of Morningstar's Lifetime Allocation Indexes for 2025 retirees stakes more than three fourths of its assets in stocks, whereas the Moderate 2025 index includes roughly 60% in stocks.

-Think about Withdrawal Sequencing
+Think About Withdrawal Sequencing

 If you still have five to 10 years before retirement, it may seem premature to start thinking about which accounts you'll draw upon when you begin spending from your portfolio.
 But doing so before retirement approaches can influence how to position each of those pools of money.
 The standard sequence for in-retirement withdrawals is taxable accounts first, followed by traditional tax-deferred, with Roth last in the queue.
 That argues for putting more liquid assets in your taxable accounts (which you have probably done anyway, assuming you're holding your emergency fund there).
 Meanwhile, the most aggressive, highest-returning assets (usually stocks) belong in your Roth accounts.
 Because they will likely fall into the intermediate part of your distribution queue--and also likely compose the biggest share of your portfolio--your tax-deferred accounts can hold a blend of safer, income-producing securities like bonds as well as higher-returning, higher-risk assets like stocks.
-This article takes a closer look at the topic of withdrawal sequencing.